Germany, France criticize Donald Trump's Greenland threats – DW – 01/08/2025

 Frederiksen said she welcomed Washington taking a greater interest in the Arctic region, but that it would "have to be done in a way that is respectful of the Greenlandic people."

-Greenlandic Prime Minister Mute Egede has called for independence from Denmark, but says has no interest in Greenland becoming part of the US.
+Greenlandic Prime Minister Mute Egede has called for independence from Denmark, but says there is no interest in Greenland becoming part of the US.
 Egede also stressed that the island is not for sale.